zacherytcox/stelligent-u/13-ECS/README.md

 for [ECS agents](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-install.html),
 explain the steps required to associate EC2 Container Instances with a non-default cluster._
+>You need to add userdata to the EC2 instance as a part of the Launch configuration.

 #### Question: ECS with custom AMIs

 _You can run containers on your own AMIs.
 Can you explain how is this possible?_
+>You would need to install and run the dependancies to run the ECS agent via Docker.

 ## Lesson 13.3: Elastic Container Service - Fargate ECS